John Sears Tanner

-John Sears Tanner (born July 27, 1950) is a former president of Brigham Young University-Hawaii (BYU-Hawaii).
-He was the 10th president of BYU-Hawaii, serving from 2015 to 2020.
-He previously served as first counselor in the General Sunday School Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) (2014 to 2015), as president of the church's Brazil São Paulo South Mission (2011 to 2014) and as Academic Vice President of Brigham Young University (BYU).
+John Sears Tanner (born July 27, 1950) is an American educator who served as the tenth president of Brigham Young University-Hawaii (BYU–Hawaii) from 2015 to 2020.
+He previously served as first counselor in the General Sunday School Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) (2014 to 2015), as president of the church's Brazil São Paulo South Mission (2011 to 2014) and as academic vice president of Brigham Young University (BYU).
 Tanner is married to Susan W. Tanner, a former general president of the LDS Church's Young Women organization.

 Biography

 Tanner was born in Salt Lake City, Utah, and grew up in South Pasadena, California, one of 13 children born to William and Athelia Tanner.
-He served an LDS mission in Brazil.
+He served an LDS Church missionary in Brazil.
 In 1974, Tanner received a bachelor's degree from BYU.
 While at BYU he met Susan Winder.
 They married in the Salt Lake Temple in 1974.
-He then began studies at the University of California at Berkeley where he received a Ph.D. in English in 1980.
+He then began studies at the University of California at Berkeley where he received a PhD in English in 1980.

 Tanner began his academic career as an assistant professor at Florida State University.
 He has also been a Fulbright Scholar in Brazil.
-Bothered in Florida by the freedom that some colleagues had to speak about their beliefs, while he had to hold his tongue about his, as well as by his wife's homesickness for Utah, Tanner became a member of the BYU faculty in 1982.
+Tanner became a member of the BYU faculty in 1982.
 Tanner has focused much of his study on John Milton.
 His book, Anxiety in Eden (Oxford University Press), received the Best Book Award from the Milton Society of America in 1992.
 Tanner also contributed to the Encyclopedia of Mormonism.

 Tanner is a former, two-term president of the Association for Mormon Letters.

-From 1992 to 1998 Tanner was BYU's Associate Academic Vice President for Undergraduate and International Education.
-He developed the Freshman Academy program to better transition new freshmen into BYU, and helped write the current university policy on academic freedom.
-Tanner also oversaw changes in BYU's General Education requirements, including a reduction in the Physical Education requirement.
-In 2001, Paul Y. Hoskisson edited a volume entitled Historicity and the Latter-day Saint Scriptures which included a chapter by Tanner entitled "The World and the Word: History, Literature and Scripture".
+From 1992 to 1998, Tanner was BYU's associate academic vice president for undergraduate and international education.
+He developed the freshman academy program to better transition new freshmen into BYU and helped write the current university policy on academic freedom.
+Tanner also oversaw changes to BYU's general education requirements, including a reduction in the physical education requirement.
+In 2001, Paul Y. Hoskisson edited a volume entitled Historicity and the Latter-day Saint Scriptures which included a chapter by Tanner entitled "The World and the Word: History, Literature and Scripture."
 It was a scholarly attempt to deal with, among other things, issues surrounding archaeology study of ancient American societies portrayed in the Book of Mormon.